• Reviews

 Magnesium, like the mineral, is vital for athletes.
-We must take the magnesium after exercise.
+We must take magnesium after exercise.
 Why?
 During workouts, the magnesium is lost.
-If athletes want to keep their energy levels up and do not experience lactic acid buildups, they must take magnesium supplements.
+If athletes want to keep their energy levels up and not experience lactic acid buildup, they must take magnesium supplements.

-When magnesium amount is short and calcium value is high, muscle cramps and lactic acid buildups occur.
+When the magnesium amount is short, and calcium value is high, muscle cramps and lactic acid buildups occur.
 You will ask why?

-When there is too much calcium, which works as the initiator for muscle contraction, and less magnesium, which is the initiator of muscle relaxation, muscle cramps, and lactic acid buildups occur.
+When there is too much calcium, the initiator for muscle contraction, and less magnesium, the initiator of muscle relaxation, muscle cramps and lactic acid buildups occur.

 Lactic acid causes pain after exercise because it builds up in the muscles.
 Magnesium relaxes muscles.
 The pain is gone.